Caroline Sunshine: Activism

 In February 2011, Sunshine became the spokesmodel for the teen fragrance "Puppy Love 4 Girlz".
 "Puppy Love" Fragrances is committed to helping homeless dogs and puppies, with a portion of all proceeds of the perfume going to local animal shelters.
 In May 2011, Sunshine was named one of Dream Magazine's "Top 16 Under 16".

 In addition to her work with "Puppy Love", Sunshine is involved in several other charitable causes including the "Joyful Sewing Organization," which makes blankets for cancer patients, "Working Wardrobes," which provides assistance to underprivileged women and victims of domestic abuse, the Orange County Child Abuse Prevention Center, which offers in-home parenting classes to families to break the generational cycle of abuse, the "Adopt A Hero" program, which provides for the needs of soldiers and their families; the "Loaves and Fishes Ministry" which helps to feed the homeless, and the "Thirst Project," which is dedicated to providing clean drinking water to communities in developing nations.

 Politics

 Sunshine became involved in politics as a White House intern during the Trump Administration in January 2018, receiving a full-time job as a press assistant by mid-March 2018.
 Prior to this role, Sunshine had interned for the office of Kevin McCarthy, then the House Majority Leader; the College Republican National Committee; and the California Republican Party.
 In February 2023, Sunshine became the press secretary and communications director for Eric Doden, a gubernatorial candidate for Indiana governor.
 In December 2023, Sunshine was hired as the press secretary for Vivek Ramaswamy's 2024 presidential campaign.
 In June 2024, Sunshine was re-hired by Donald Trump, as the Deputy Communications Director of his 2024 presidential campaign.

+Media commentary

+Following the 2024 campaign, Sunshine has appeared as a panelist on CNN's NewsNight with Abby Phillip, where she has discussed topics including the 2020 election and U.S.-Iran policy.
+She has also made appearances on Fox News programs, including Fox Across America with Jimmy Failla.